Govind-Patwal/Mapping_Earthquakes/README.md

 ## Assignment Objective

 In the past, I helped Basil and Sadhana with creating visualization for Earthquakes.
-They liked how I created your earthquake map with two different maps and the earthquake overlay.
+They liked how I created the earthquake map with two different maps and the earthquake overlay.

-Now, Basil and Sadhana would like to see the earthquake data in relation to the tectonic plates’ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.
+Now, Basil and Sadhana want to see the earthquake data in relation to the tectonic plates’ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.

 ## Resources
 * Software: Visual Studio Code 1.49.1